jundalisay/superb/junk.md

 4. There should be a proper adjustment amongst these physical, metaphysical, mundane, supramundane and spiritual utilizations.
 5. The method of utilization should vary in accordance with changes in time, space and person, and the utilization should be of progressive nature.

-This

-are the end effect.

- of all mundane, supramundane and spiritual potentialities of the universe.
-3. There should be maximum utilization of physical, metaphysical and spiritual potentialities of unit and collective bodies of human society.
-4. There should be a

-Instead of starting off with 4 principles of

 jiva = self | identity